napoleonmm83/frame/README.md

    ```sh
    npm install
    ```
-3. Generate a private key file for your service account:
+3. Generate a private key file for your service account.

       3.1 In the Firebase console, open Settings > Service Accounts.